Equations are underappreciated.

 When you create or edit an equation, you can click any dimension to add it to your equation.

-If you want to use the thickness dimension of an extrude, double click the extrude to show all dimensions, then click the dimension to use it in your equation.
+Now to add a dimension from a feature, double click the feature to show all dimensions, then click the dimension to use it in your equation.

 You can access the equations viewer in the following three ways: